Ringo Starr: 1980–1989: Stop and Smell the Roses, Old Wave, and public social work

 In 1985, Starr performed with his son Zak as part of Artists United Against Apartheid on the protest song "Sun City", and, with Harrison and Eric Clapton, was among the special guests on Carl Perkins' TV special Blue Suede Shoes: A Rockabilly Session.
 In 1987, he played drums on Harrison's Beatles pastiche "When We Was Fab" and also appeared in Godley & Creme's innovative video clip for the song.
 The same year, Starr joined Harrison, Clapton, Jeff Lynne and Elton John in a performance at London's Wembley Arena for the Prince's Trust charity.
 In January 1988, he attended the Rock and Roll Hall of Fame ceremony in New York, with Harrison and Ono (the latter representing Lennon), to accept the Beatles' induction into the Hall of Fame.

 During October and November 1988, Starr and Bach attended a detox clinic in Tucson, Arizona; each received a six-week treatment for alcoholism.
 He later commented on his longstanding addiction: "Years I've lost, absolute years ...
 I've no idea what happened.
 I lived in a blackout."
 (Note: Starr experienced his first alcoholic blackout at the age of nine.)
 Having embraced sobriety, Starr focused on re-establishing his career by making a return to touring.
 On 23 July 1989, Ringo Starr & His All-Starr Band gave their first performance to an audience of ten thousand in Dallas, Texas.
 Setting a pattern that would continue over the following decades, the band consisted of Starr and an assortment of musicians who had been successful in their own right at different times.
 The concerts interchanged Starr's singing, including selections of his Beatles and solo songs, with performances of each of the other artists' well-known material, the latter incorporating either Starr or another musician as drummer.

-1990s
+1990–1997: Ringo Starr and His All-Starr Band, Time Takes Time, and Beatles Anthology

 The first All-Starr excursion led to the release of Ringo Starr and His All-Starr Band (1990), a compilation of live performances from the 1989 tour.
 (Note: Since the early 1990s, Starr has continued to issue live albums from his All-Starr Band tours.
 Among these releases are Live from Montreux (1993) and Live at the Greek Theatre (2008).)
 Also in 1990, Starr recorded a version of the song "I Call Your Name" for a television special marking the 10th anniversary of John Lennon's death and the 50th anniversary of Lennon's birth.
 The track, produced by Lynne, features a supergroup composed of Lynne, Tom Petty, Joe Walsh and Jim Keltner.